-10 core skills have been identified and labelled alphabetically (see below a - j).
+10 core skills have been identified from the National Curriculum and labelled alphabetically (see below a - j).

 In mixed year classes, this allows one core skill to be focussed on in a lesson with clear differentiation and progression between each year group.
 By the end of the year, every skill will have been covered, and pupils will be assessed against them.